buildwithdan/flask-crud/README.md

 # MandalorianBounty

-A started Python CRUD app, using Flask, Bootstrap, SQLite
+A starter Python CRUD app, using Flask, Bootstrap, SQLite

+## Updates

+- [] need to fix the delete button
+- [] need to add a create button for new contracts
+- [] clean up packages too big for vercel
+- [] add vercel deploy

 Structure of app
 my_flask_app/